-- Notify the school, day care center, or camp of the child's allergies. - Fill out an application or health form identifying food allergies, foods allergic to, and symptoms. - Provide a physician's statement that identifies allergens, medications and dosage, and what to do in case of emergency.

-- Make sure that all personnel are informed of the allergy. - Provide a photo of the child to the center (optional).
+- Notify the child's allergies to the school, day care center, or camp. - Fill out an application or health form identifying food allergies, foods allergic to, and symptoms. - Provide a physician's statement that identifies allergens, medications and dosage, and what to do in case of emergency. - Make sure that all personnel are informed of the allergy. - Provide a photo of the child to the center (optional).